There are numerous other photographers taking boring shots...

 What can/can't I do with the pictures?

-You can use the edits and proofs based on the shoot contact, which basically means you can use them for anything - besides selling them or selling the rights of the pictures.
+You can use the edits and proofs based on the shoot contract, which basically means you can use them for anything - besides selling them or selling the rights of the pictures.
 You can use them to promote your portfolio, share on social networking sites, send out to agencies, submit to model competitions/contests, magazines etc. You cannot sell them, you cannot change/edit/crop the pictures that includes converting a color picture to black and white or using any social network/IG filter.
 And please leave watermarks intact.
 If you want to get them printed, contact me.

 Can I submit pictures to magazines?

-Yes but please not that although you are encouraged to submit images to magazines for possible publications, please have the magazine editors contacting me upon approval for touched up, high-resolution images without watermarks.
+Yes but please note, that although you are encouraged to submit images to magazines for possible publications, please have the magazine editors contacting me upon approval for touched up, high-resolution images without watermarks.
 I do not want to see unedited proofs in low resolution quality in any magazine.
 Some low quality online/print magazines seem to publish everything people submit - including low resolution pictures with big watermarks.
 This doesn't benefit anybody in the creative team who worked on the pictures.
-Real editors understand the difference between low and high-resolution images, they should also know that legally they will need an image release form to be able to publish copyrighted work.
+Real editors understand the difference between low and high-resolution images.
+They should also know that legally they will need an image release form to be able to publish copyrighted work.

 Definition of 'PROOF'